scarf-sh/tie/example/README.md

   - [`generated/Petstore/API/Response`](generated/Petstore/API/Response) is where Tie places the response types for the individual operations.
 You will find a Haskell module for each operation in the OpenAPI specification here.

+  - [`app/Main.hs`](app/Main.hs) is the entry point of the example Petstore application.
+It provides an implementation for the generated `Api` type and spins up a Warp webserver.